derekmcloughlin/pearls/chap13/README.md

 recreate . map last . sort . rots = sort . rots
 ```

+So, given the last column of the sorted rotation matrix produced by `transform`,
+the `recreate` function can recreate the first j columns of the original sorted
+rotation matrix.

 Then we can define `untransform` as:

 ```haskell